Josh Taylor (actor)

-Josh Taylor (born September 25, 1943) is an American actor.
+Josh Taylor (born September 25, 1943) is an American television actor.
 He is known for playing Chris Kositchek and Roman Brady on the American dramatic serial Days of Our Lives, Jack McKay on the teen drama Beverly Hills, 90210 and as Michael Hogan, the father on the situation comedy The Hogan Family.

 Early life and education

-Born in Princeton, Illinois as Tommy Tim Taylor and known as "Timmy", Taylor moved with his family to Chillicothe, Illinois when he was two years old.
+Born in Princeton, Illinois, as Tommy Tim Taylor and known as "Timmy", Taylor moved with his family to Chillicothe, Illinois when he was two years old.
+They lived in Shore acres with a swimming pool.
 His dad became athletic director of Chillicothe Township High School (now Illinois Valley Central High School) as well as a respected football coach, and both Josh and older brother Ron played quarterback under him.
+He was tutored in algebra in high school by Elizabeth Marie Starr (she a freshman, he a sophomore).
 Heavily recruited for his football skills, Josh chose Dartmouth College, where he was a member of two Ivy Championship teams and the Phi Delta Alpha fraternity, graduating with an A.B. degree in sociology in 1965.
 He then received a full scholarship to the University of Denver law school, where he earned his Juris Doctor degree in 1969.
 After law school, he moved to the West Coast.